“Allah intends for you ease and does not intend for you hardship.” (Qur’an 2:185)

 Yet, this group of people who have the attitude that the Blessed Messenger (saw) described above they have created such an atmosphere of animosity that I know of Muslims who are scared to death to eat soup or take fluids in Ramadan in-front of other Muslims while they are sick.

-Muslim women who are having menses in Ramadan are often afraid to eat infront of other people simply because of this attitude that some people have as if Allah (swt) and his angels are not sufficient enough as witness.
+Muslim women who are having menses in Ramadan are often afraid to eat in front of other people simply because of this attitude that some people have as if Allah (swt) and his angels are not sufficient enough as witnesses.
 Authubillah min dhalik!

 We also know that the fifth pillar of Islam by unanimous decision by all legal schools is that it is only obligatory if one is both able physically and financially.